Quick answer

 How ISAs Fit into Your Estate Plan

-ISAs are an attractive option for savers due to their tax-free status.
+ISAs are an attractive option for savers due to their outside the scope of IHT status.
 When planning your estate, it’s crucial to understand how ISAs are treated upon death.
-Generally, ISAs are considered part of your estate for inheritance tax purposes, but they are passed to beneficiaries tax-free.
+Generally, ISAs are considered part of your estate for inheritance tax purposes, but they are passed to beneficiaries outside the scope of IHT.

 Incorporating ISAs into your estate plan can provide several benefits, including: